mariam138/sea-conquest/README.md

 ### Start of the Game

-When the game is started, a blank grid is printed alongsdide the player's grid that shows their placed ships.
+When the game is started, a blank grid is printed alongside the player's grid that shows their placed ships.
 In between the grids, the computer and player's scores are shown.
 The scores both start at 0 as it represents the number of ships that have been sunk.
 The player will always get the first turn in the game, and is prompted to make their first guess.

 ![Screenshot 2024-04-01 at 18 45 12](https://github.com/mariam138/sea-conquest/assets/150139337/fa80a8cf-37ef-43ca-84cc-153e917577bb)